Skip to Main Content

 Common course resources

-Articles and Chapters - We will scan or provide links to articles, book chapters, lecture notes, and sample exams that comply with fair use guidelines.
-We limit the amount of scanning to one entire chapter or ten percent of a book to comply with fair use, though slightly more may be appropriate when no digital options are available for purchase.
-When multiple chapters from books are requested, we will try to purchase an online version.
+Articles and Chapters - We will scan or provide links to articles, book chapters, lecture notes, and sample exams.
+Scanning is limited to about one chapter or ten percent of a book to comply with fair use, though slightly more may be appropriate when no digital options are available for purchase.

-Books - We purchase e-books or print books if online is not available.
+Books - We try purchase unlimited user e-books or print books if online is not available.

-Media - We try to license streaming video when available.
+Media/Films - We try to license streaming video when available.
+We cannot license films from commercial platforms such as Netflix.

 Course packs - Some material, including HBS Cases, are restricted by copyright and require permission from the publisher.
 The BC Bookstore can help with coursepack creation that is sold directly to students and not available in the library.
 Subject Librarians can work with you to locate library material instead of using course packs that may not be affordable to all students.